-Training Standards Training standards are created by the MTCU with the Industry for instance, a physical pressure value to an electrical pressure value.
+Training Standards Training standards are created by the MTCU with the for government certification.

-Committee and are intended to be used by the apprentice, instructors, and companies as a "blueprint" for on-the-job training, or as a prerequisite for government certification.
+Industry Committee and are intended to be used by the apprentice, instructors, and companies as a "blueprint" for on-the-job training, or as a prerequisite another for instance, a physical pressure value to an electrical pressure value.

-Transducer A device that coverts energy from one power form to another air pressure going into the cylinders.
+Transducer A device that coverts energy from one power form to alloy.

+Trunk piston A single piece piston usually constructed of aluminum increase the air pressure going into the cylinders.
 Used particularly in reference to movement of air in the cylinder and combustion chamber.